 I am Che the founder and owner of CheDesigns.
-I started the business in Albany, Western Australia over 4 years ago with an aim to make professional website design affordable to all businesses and to equip them with the education and tools they need to succeed online.
+I started the business in Albany, Western Australia over 5 years ago with an aim to make professional website design cost effective to small businesses and to equip them with the education and tools they need to succeed online.

 I am passionate about all things tech and internet related and can be found browsing the net at strange times of the day and night!
 I hope you find something of interest that will help your small business online.